geodata-p/Turkey_Landslide_analysis_NASA_Data/README.md

 Landslide events were grouped by month using pandas and visualised with matplotlib.
 Total fatalities and average fatalities per event were charted by month across 2007–2016 to highlight higher-risk months.

 - **Compare impact by trigger**
 Using matplotlib, bar charts were created to show and compare the number of events, total fatalities and the percentage of deadly events for each landslide trigger in Turkey.
+Boxplots were generated with matplotlib to compare the distribution of fatalities across different landslide triggers, demonstrating variability (median, quartiles, and outliers) rather than relying solely on averages.

 - **Identify spatial hotspots** ()